ProfGentry/Introduction-to-Programming-with-Java/SDC120/Assignments/Assignment1.md

 ## Instructions

-Create a new Java project in Eclipse.
+- Create a new Java project in your IDE.
+- Create a Main.java file.
+  - Inside main():
+  - Print a title line
+  - Print a short description of the program

-Run the program.
+- Run the program successfully.

+# Requirements

+- Program compiles without errors
+- Output is clearly formatted
+- Uses System.out.println()

-## Submission
+# Submission

-Screenshot or console output showing:
+Main.java

 ✔ Reinforces: program structure, main(), object creation